| Corinthian Sailing Club

 fifty years, and the luster it adds to the look of our club is just

+great.
 I've also seen some good-looking rebuilds using treated lumber.

 It's a fine example of those members who are investing in the future